Title Transfers in Vermont

 - Vehicle tax: 6% of taxable vehicle cost.

 Once you have paid off a loan on your car, you can obtain a clear title from the DMV that removes the name of your lienholder as co-owner of the vehicle.

 Send a Release of Lien (Form TA-VT-08) to your lienholder.
 They should input their information and sign the title back over to you.

 If you've lost or misplaced the title to your Vermont vehicle, or you need to change information on it, you can order a replacement through the VT DMV.

-Submit a Duplicate Title Application (Form TA-VT-04) along with payment for your duplicate title fee to your local DMV location.
+Duplicate Title Application (Form VT-04) along with payment for your duplicate title fee to your local DMV location.
 You may also need to bring proof of ID and your current registration certificate, so have those on hand—just in case.